chocolatey/docs/input/en-us/agent/setup.md

 > :memo: **NOTE**
 >
-> If you have run `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly`, then all configured sources will be passed by the background service.
+> If you have run `choco feature disable --name useBackgroundServiceWithSelfServiceSourcesOnly`, then all configured sources will be passed by the background service.

 ### I'm getting the following: "There are no sources enabled for packages and none were passed as arguments."

 This means you need to opt a source into self-service (new in Chocolatey Extension v1.10).

 This just involves ensuring a source is set so that it allows self-service.
-To do this you run `choco source add -n name -s location <--other details need repeated> --allow-self-service`.
+To do this you run `choco source add --name name --source location <--other details need repeated> --allow-self-service`.
 Editing a source happens when the name is the same in `choco source add`.

-To change this behavior back to the way it was previously, simply run `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly`.
+To change this behavior back to the way it was previously, simply run `choco disable --name useBackgroundServiceWithSelfServiceSourcesOnly`.
 For feature options, run `choco feature list` or see [Self-Service Feature Configuration](xref:configuration#self-service-background-mode)

 ### I'm having trouble seeing packages on a file share source